sammyhenningsson/hal_presenter/README.md

 Even though the `model` class method is optional, it is very useful if the serializer should be selected dynamically and when the serializer is used for deserialization.

 ### ::policy
 The `policy` class method is used to register a policy class that should be used during serialization.
-The purpose of using a policy class is to exclude properties from being serialized depending on the context.
-E.g hide some attributes/link if current_user is not an admin.
+The purpose of using a policy class is to specify rules about which properties should be serialized (depending on the context).
+E.g hide some attributes and/or links if `current_user` is not an admin.
+If a policy is specified, then by default no properties will be serialized unless the policy explicitly allows them to be serialized.
 Using polices is not required, but its a nice way to structure rules about what should be shown and what actions (links) are possible to perform on a resource.
 The latter is usually tightly coupled with authorization in controllers.
 This means we can create polices with a bunch of rules and use the same policy in both serialization and in controllers.
-This plays very nicely with gems like [Pundit](https://github.com/elabs/pundit).
+This plays nicely with gems like [Pundit](https://github.com/elabs/pundit).
 Instances of the class registered with this method needs to respond to the following methods:
 - `initialize(current_user, resource, options = {})`
 - `attribute?(name)`